-This configured parameter sets the time interval (in seconds) after which the next probe is sent to the default gateway, when there is no reply received by the gateway for the previously sent probe.
+This configured parameter sets the time interval (in seconds) after which the next probe is sent to the default gateway when no reply is received by the gateway for the previously sent probe.

-For more information on this, see "Configuring Probe Timeout" on page 75.
+For more information, see "Configuring Probe Timeout" on page 92.